 Some of the best brands like Dyson have filters that will last the lifetime of the vacuum.

-Biggest disadvantage would be exposure to allergens.
+The most significant disadvantage would be allergen exposure.
 No matter how careful you are, there will be a level of exposure that will happen.

 Bagless technology has come a long way.
 The products available right now can go head to head with any bagged vacuum in terms of sheer power and agitation.

 Without any bags to replace, running costs only include the electricity it consumes, nothing else.
 That is if you buy the best brands because their filters will last.

 Here are five things to look at before buying a bagless vacuum.

 1. How much are you willing to spend?